sensorario/go-book/Complex Types/array,_slices_and_maps.md

 ## Arrays

 An array is a numbered sequence of a single types.
 And has a fixed length.
 Like Strings, Arrays are indexed starting from 0.
 To declare a float64 variable you can use different syntaxes.
+This because length in arrays is immutable and cannot change.

 > Pay attention to the number between squared parenthesis: without this number you declare a slice.
 The difference between slices and array is in current book in Slices chapter.